 Day 14: Fly back to home country or further destination

-This trek can be personalized as per your needs that suits your time and budget.
-The trip price will be according to Deluxe, Standard, Budget and group size so please kindly provide us your details for tailor made program.
+Trip Note: This trek can be personalized as per your needs that suit your time and budget.
+The trip price will be according to Deluxe, Standard, Budget and group size so please kindly provide us your details for tailor made tour itinerary.
 For your information Lukla flight is notorious for being delay problem of domestic flights to and from Kathmandu by few hours or canceled for a day or more rarely, it may happen even in top trekking season also as you know how climate changes effecting our world.
 So, please allow a couple of spare nights in Kathmandu following your trek if possible.

 Day 01: Join Kathmandu (1300m)